andyceo/pylibs/README.md

     sudo docker build -t andyceo/pylibs:rev_<LAST_REVISION_ID_OR_TAG_OR_DATE>

 You also can use `build.sh` script to build and push image to custom repository with custom tag.
 To customize image repostory and tag, provide environment variables `$REPO` and `$TAG` respectively.

+## Updating your PYTHONPATH for easy import

+Create a `.pth` file inside your site directory or change `.bashrc`.
+See more on [Permanently add a directory to PYTHONPATH](https://stackoverflow.com/questions/3402168/permanently-add-a-directory-to-pythonpath)